-We calculate FFO, which definition is clarified by NAREIT in its December 2018 white paper as net income (calculated in accordance with GAAP) excluding depreciation and amortization (excluding amortization of deferred financing costs and debt discounts), gains and losses from the sale of certain real estate assets, gains and losses from a change in control, impairment write-downs of certain real estate assets and investments in entities when the impairment is directly attributable to decreases in the value of depreciated real estate held by the entity, income (loss) from consolidated joint ventures attributable to noncontrolling interest, and pro rata adjustments for unconsolidated joint ventures.
+We calculate FFO, which definition is clarified by NAREIT in its December 2018 white paper as net income (calculated in accordance with GAAP) excluding depreciation and amortization (excluding amortization of deferred financing costs and debt discounts), gains and losses from the sale of certain real estate assets, gains and losses from a change in control, impairment write-downs of certain real estate assets and investments in entities when the impairment is directly attributable to decreases in the value of depreciated real estate held by the entity, income (1) (loss) from consolidated joint ventures attributable to noncontrolling interest, and pro rata adjustments for unconsolidated joint ventures.
 The clarifications did not change our calculation of FFO available to common stockholders and Adjusted FFO available to common stockholders for any historical period.
-To calculate Adjusted FFO available to common stockholders, we then exclude, to the extent the following adjustments occurred during the periods presented, impairment charges that do not meet the NAREIT definition above, write-offs of deferred financing costs, non-cash ground lease expense, right-of-use asset amortization, amortization of debt discounts or premiums and amortization of deferred financing costs, pension settlement charges, additional pro rata adjustments from joint ventures, (gains) losses on other assets, transaction costs on acquisitions, deferred income tax expense (benefit), and (gains) losses on extinguishment of debt.
+To calculate Adjusted FFO available to common stockholders, we then exclude, to the extent the following adjustments occurred during the periods presented, impairment charges that do not meet the NAREIT definition above, write-offs of deferred financing costs, non-cash ground lease expense, right-of-use asset amortization, amortization of debt discounts or premiums and amortization of deferred financing costs, pension settlement charges, additionation of the expension of deferred financing costs. existing additional provide adjustments from joint ventures, (gains) losses on other assets, transaction costs on acquisitions, deferred income tax expense (benefit), and (gains) losses on extinguishment of debt.
 FFO available to common stockholders and Adjusted FFO available to common stockholders exclude the ownership portion of Gaylord Rockies joint venture not controlled or owned by the company.
-We believe that the presentation of AFFO available to common stockholders and Adjusted FFO available to common stockholders provides useful information to investors regarding the performance of our ongoing operations because it is a measure of our operations without regard to specified non-cash items such as real estate depreciation

-(2) Represents furniture, fixtures and equipment reserve for managed properties and maintenance capital expenditures for non-managed properties.
+We believe that the presentation of AFFO available to common stockholders and Adjusted FFO available to common stockholders useful controlled or owned by the company.
+We believe that the presentation of AF-D available to common stocknoles and Adjusted F-D available to common stocknoles as provides useful information to investors regarding the performance of our ongoing operations because it is a measure of our operations without regard to specified non-cash items such as real estate depreciation and amortization, gain or loss on sale of assets and certain other items which we believe are not indicative of the performance of our underlying hotel properties.
+We believe that these items are more representative of our asset base than our ongoing operations.
+We also use FFO available to common stockholders and Adjusted FFO available to common stockholders as measures in determining our results after taking into account the impact of our capital structure.
+Represents furniture, fixtures and equipment reserve for managed properties and maintenance capital expenditures for non-managed properties.